- How do I acknowledge Connect messages?

 Yes.
 You can set up your account to automatically acknowledge certain message types.
 When a message type is automatically acknowledged it means you do not have to manually acknowledge the message.
 For more information and specific instructions, see Setting up Automatic Acknowledgement of Messages.

-I have a Resolve message on the Connect screen, but when I click on it, nothing happens.
+I have an Action Needed message on the Connect screen, but when I click on it, nothing happens.
 What should I do?

-If nothing happens when you click a Resolve button, then contact MealSuite Support via chat, or submit a ticket, or send an email to support@mealsuite.com.
+If nothing happens when you click an Action Needed button, then contact MealSuite Support via chat, or submit a ticket, or send an email to support@mealsuite.com.

 My resident came back from LOA yesterday, but their profile still says Leave of Absence.
 What do I do?